TobaMan/TobaLibs/README.md

      git clone https://github.com/TobaMan/TobaLibs.git
      ```
    - Copy the desired libraries (or all libraries) into the `modules` directory at the root of the Toba executable.

-3. **Verify Installation**:
-   - Start the Toba environment and ensure that the libraries are properly loaded.
-   - Use the available library functions to confirm they are operational.

 ## Example